clmarr/DiaSim/README.md

 You may also edit derive.sh and std_derive.sh to designate targets of your choosing.

-This file will be expanded with a directory for various guides on usage in early 2023.
+This file will be expanded with a directory for various guides on usage in 2023.